jesseharold/burger/README.md

             devoured: a boolean.
             date: a TIMESTAMP.

-    Still in the db folder, create a seeds.sql file.
+    seeds.sql file.
 In this file, write insert queries to populate the burgers table with at least three entries.

     Run the schema.sql and seeds.sql files into the mysql server from the command line